dbcook/openrocket-database/README.md

 The Rocketshoppe plans site is similar to the JimZ site, with instructions plus fin and decal scans.
 There is some overlap in coverage with JimZ.
 The decal and pattern scans often suffer the same kinds of problems as on the JimZ site, for the same reasons.
-I don't know if new plans are actively been added to Rocketshoppe.
+I don't know if new plans are actively being added to Rocketshoppe.

 The Estes instructions archive is _only_ instructions; there are no fins or decal scans.
 But the quality of the scans is uniformly good, and coverage is pretty good.
 There is no Centuri material